 The CommonCents Financial Wellness program was designed to provide students with the necessary information to reduce financial stressors during and after enrollment at Lehigh and to maximize opportunities to become financially successful.
-Students will be invited to attend financial wellness presentations throughout the year and will have an opportunity to work one-on-one with a Peer Financial Educator who will help you identify your own financial goals and create strategies to reach those goals.
+Students will be invited to attend financial wellness presentations throughout the year and the opportunity to work one-on-one with a Peer Financial Educator.
+These volunteers will help you identify your own financial goals and create strategies to reach those goals.

 If you prefer not to meet with a peer, Danika Clevenstine, Assistant Director of Financial Aid and Accredited Financial Counselor, is available to meet with students to discuss financial wellness as well.
 You may schedule an appointment with her online, or contact our office to schedule a meeting.

 Do you work with a group of students who would like to learn more about financial wellness topics?
-If so, a Peer Financial Educator or a representative from the financial aid office is happy to assist you with this.
+If so, a Peer Financial Educator or a representative from the financial aid office is happy to assist you.
 We are available to host a presentation on a wide array of topics such as: